spiffe/spiffe-helper/examples/mysql/README.md

 ### 7. Create the registration entries
 Create the following registration entries:

-+ For the MySQL client workload, the DNS name must match the database user name.
-The selector used for this entry is the user name: `mysql-client`.
++ For the MySQL client workload, the DNS name must match the database username.
+The selector used for this entry is the username: `mysql-client`.
 ```bash
 ./spire-server entry create \
     -spiffeID spiffe://example.org/mysql-client \